Scan Old Photos – And How to DIY

 1. DIY with a Scanner

 If you have a flatbed or feeder-type scanner, you can do it yourself.
 Flatbeds are affordable and great for quality, while feeder scanners are faster but work only for loose prints.
-Most scanners today are plug-and-play and include basic cropping tools.

 2. DIY with a Mobile App